t7ko/cheat-sheets/git.md

 # git commit --cleanup=whitespace

-Just like default but does not remove #commentary.
+Just like default but does not remove `#commentary`.

 # git commit --cleanup=verbatim